KLonge/shell_corp/README.md

 3. Run `make load-source-data` to load sample data into both the legacy DuckDB database and the new DuckDB database
 4. Run `make run-legacy` to execute legacy transformations and copy results to the legacy DuckDB database and the new DuckDB database
 5. Run `make sqlmesh-plan` to execute SQLMesh transformations on the new DuckDB database
-6. Run `make migration-test` to validate the results between the legacy and new DuckDB databases by comparing the 'raw' schema (legacy / copy of app database) with the 'prod' schema (new / databricks database made with SQLMesh)
+6. Run `make migration-test` to validate the results between the legacy and new DuckDB databases

 **NOTE:** If you encounter issues with the `make init` command, you may need to adjust it for your operating system.
 The Makefile includes Windows and Mac-specific paths.